top of page

 I wrote a series of articles for this national initiative tackling AMR's rising death rate and economic burden in Australia, covering AMR in schoolssexual health, food supply, aged care and the language used to discuss AMR, areas not typically considered in AMR (4).

-What I can do for your AMR project
+Support for your AMR project

 • AMR surveillance reports and government publications